2023 to 2024 academic year

 This helps with any extra travel costs you may have to attend your university, college, or placement because of your disability.
 The amount you get will depend on your disability.

-You can apply for Disabled Students’ Allowance (DSA) if you have a disability that affects your ability to study, such as a:
+You can apply for Disabled Students’ Allowance (DSA) if you have a disability or condition that affects your ability to study, such as a:

 - learning difficulty, such as dyslexia, dyspraxia, or ADHD